BouchardLab/ML_4_prec_prognosis/README.md

 ## CCA - Canonical correlation analysis

 Within this package, there are a few different implementations of sparse canonical correlation analysis.
-The most fleshed out is  _truly-alternating least squares CCA_ [1].
-In [1] least squares steps are regularized using an $\el2$-norm.
+The most mature is  _truly-alternating least squares CCA_ [1].
+In [1] least squares steps are regularized using an _L2_-norm.
-The implementation here regularizes using an $\el1$-norm to identify sparse weights.
+The implementation here regularizes using an _L1_-norm to identify sparse weights.
 This is implemented in the subpackage `activ.cca.alscca` in the class `TALSCCA`.
 Example use can be found in `notebooks/TALS_CCA_CV.ipynb`

 ## CT Measures